FriendsOfAdonis/friendsofadonis.github.io/content/docs/shopkeeper/subscriptions.md

 ### Incomplete and Past Due Status

 If a subscription requires a secondary payment action after creation the subscription will be marked as `incomplete`.
-Subscription statuses are stored in the `stripe_status` column of Cashier's `subscriptions` database table.
+Subscription statuses are stored in the `stripe_status` column of Shopkeeper's `subscriptions` database table.

 Similarly, if a secondary payment action is required when swapping prices the subscription will be marked as `past_due`.
 When your subscription is in either of these states it will not be active until the customer has confirmed their payment.
 Determining if a subscription has an incomplete payment may be accomplished using the `hasIncompletePayment` method on the billable model or a subscription instance: